PavanRangani/docs/docs/prd/philanthropy/grant.md

 When user change amount and few payments are already made, it shows warning about only pending payments will be updated.
 See this [mockup](https://drive.google.com/file/d/1u3x8oQgDuFKD2jEpgPTSq7JYa4HcgTsI/view)

 This error and warning will be shown as soon as user change the values.
 (Not on click of SAVE button)

+When editing Grant, the organization shows an error if it is Terminated or Archived.
+Error text: `This Organization is Archived/Terminated`.

 #### One-Time